brownian-motion/sublime-rockstar-syntax/README.md

 If you have [package control](https://packagecontrol.io) installed, then this will be easy.
 Open the Command Palette (Ctrl+Shift+P or Tools -> Command Palette).
 Select "Install Package", then search for this package by typing "Rockstar".

+**NOTE: This is still pending.
+Until the package is accepted by Package Control, please use the instructions below:**

 ### Without package control, using Git

 Clone the repository into your Sublime Text "Packages" directory: